RanvierMUD/ranviermud/CONTRIBUTING.md

 ## What to work on

-If you are new to the open source world or even a veteran who just wants an easy introduction to the Ranvier codebase check the issue list for issues with the [New Contributor](https://github.com/shawncplus/ranviermud/labels/New%20Contributor) label.
+If you are new to the open source world or even a veteran who just wants an easy introduction to the Ranvier codebase check the issue list for issues with the [help wanted](https://github.com/shawncplus/ranviermud/labels/help%20wanted) label.
- _New Contributor_ issues are non-critical bugs or features that are particularly easy or provide a good introduction to a certain Ranvier subsystem.
+ _help wanted_ issues are non-critical bugs or features that are particularly easy or provide a good introduction to a certain Ranvier subsystem.

 ## Documentation